-2. Configuring the Enterprise Sync tool
+Step #3: Configuring the Enterprise Sync Tool

 The configuration of the synchronization process is done through the config.json file at the root folder of the tool (C:\OV_Sync\config.json).
 The important parameters within the file are the following:

 c.
-The files you want to sync (more info in Step 3 below)
+The files you want to sync (more info in Step #4 below)

 d.
-"InviteNewUsers": When set to true, this flag will automate the process of sending out the user invites to use Officevibe, instead of having to manually invite employees within the App.
-This is useful for incremental operations where new employees or changes should be automated.
+"InviteNewUsers": When set to true, this flag will automate the process of sending out the invitations to employees to join Officevibe, instead of having to manually invite employees within the App.
+This is useful for incremental operations where new employees or other changes should be automated.

 In addition, if you wish to put the three files mentioned in step 3 in a different location, or set them with a different name, you can also set the appropriate values within this section.

 If you open the three sample files provided in the Data folder (samples attached below), you will see CSV files.
-These files use a CSV format, separated by comma, escaped with double quotes, with a header line, encoded in UTF-8.
+These files use a CSV format, separated by commas, escaped with double quotes, with a header line, encoded in UTF-8.
 You will need to generate these three files from your HRMS and drop the resulting files in the location you configured in config.json.
-The files contain the following information:

 ./sync.ps1 -ConfigPath ./config.json [-Verbose] [-DumpFormattedRequest]

-As per the command above, it is possible to add -Verbose and -DumpFormattedRequest to the command for debugging purposes.
-Verbose will display additionnal information while executing the command and DumpFormattedRequest will generate a dump.json file at the script location containing the json request that will be sent to the API.
+As per the command above, it's possible to add -Verbose and -DumpFormattedRequest to the command for debugging purposes.
+Verbose will display additional information while executing the command and DumpFormattedRequest will generate a dump.json file at the script location containing the JSON request that will be sent to the API.

-a.
-Success- The sync ran successfully
+- Success- The sync ran successfully.